 So you’ve passed Reiki Level I and are about to crack the second level.
 You now have the privilege of learning the sacred Reiki symbols that will enable you to attune others to Reiki.
-In ancient times, the only way one could learn these symbols was if they were passed from one master to another, but these days, anyone can study them independently.
+In ancient times, the only way one could learn these symbols as if they were passed from one master to another, but today, anyone can study them independently.

 The four major sacred Reiki symbols are Cho Ku Ray, Sei Hei Ki, Hon Sha Ze Sho Nen, and Dai Ki Myo.
 There are non-traditional ones too.
 Practitioners activate them by visualizing them, drawing them, or saying their names out loud.
 A successful activation requires healers to manifest good intentions.

 This guide discusses the major Reiki symbols, the non-standard ones, their meanings, and how they are used.
-Reiki symbols were supposed to be a secret in the old days, but when Reiki spread worldwide, they have become more accessible.
+Reiki symbols were supposed to be a secret in the old days, but when Reiki spread worldwide, they became more accessible.
 Here’s a rundown.

-Reiki founder Dr. Mikao Usui developed the Reiki symbols to cultivate ki—the universal life force energy—harmoniously and serve as teaching instruments for his students.
+Reiki founder Dr. Mikao Usui developed the Reiki symbols to harmoniously cultivate ki—the universal life force energy—and serve as teaching instruments for his students.
 Taught during the Level II Attunement, the symbols are supposed to unlock the gateway to the higher self.
 They are rooted in Kanji, the Japanese writing system.
-Practitioners must draw or visualize them in the manner they were introduced during their attunement.
+Practitioners must draw or visualize them as they were introduced during their attunement.

-Attunement is the process where spiritually guided Reiki masters pass on ki to their students.
-They do this by opening their wards’ crown, heart, and palm chakras, which are energy centers that connect recipients of ki to its source.
-People who visualize these symbols are instantly linked to the life force, divesting them of all negativity.
+Attunement is where spiritually guided Reiki masters pass on ki to their students.
+They do this by opening their wards’ crown, heart, and palm chakras energy centers that connect recipients of ki to its source.
+People who visualize these symbols instantly link to the life force, divesting them of all negativity.